ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 navigation across physical and logical resources.

-To make this navigation operationally explicit, this module provides concrete YANG nodes in the "inventory-mapping-attributes" container, where the leaf "ne-ref" links topology nodes to their corresponding network elements, and the leaf "port-ref" links termination points to their physical port components,
+To make this navigation operationally explicit, this module provides concrete YANG data nodes in the "inventory-mapping-attributes" container, where the leaf "ne-ref" links topology nodes to their corresponding network elements, and the leaf "port-ref" links termination points to their physical port components,